 - The Federal Trade Commission has for some years provided high-value datasets in various file formats to the public to support transparency, participation, and collaboration.
 The agency is committed to providing its data and information in a machine-readable and standard, open format to facilitate the widest possible dissemination of its content to the public and government agencies.
 This commitment aligns with the FTC’s Open Government Plan and Strategic Plan.
-To this end, the FTC has begun identifying datasets that can be made available via an Application Programming Interface (API), which enables developers to query, gather, and manipulate the FTC’s data.
+The FTC identifies on an ongoing basis datasets that can be made available via an Application Programming Interface (API), which enables developers to query, gather, and manipulate the FTC’s data.

-- The FTC’s first API endpoint is for Early Termination Notices, which are released most weekdays and are among the most popular content on FTC.gov.
+- The FTC also has an API endpoint is for Early Termination Notices, which are released most weekdays and are among the most popular content on FTC.gov.
 They are related to the Hart-Scott-Rodino (HSR) Act’s requirements for companies concerning mergers and acquisitions.
 Learn more about the Premerger Notification Program and Early Termination Notices and get the technical details for the HSR Early Termination Notices API endpoint.

 An API (or Application Programming Interface) allows a website or software program to accept requests from an external source and send back responses to those requests.
 While a dataset file may contain several thousand rows of data that needs to be manually searched, an API allows you to request only the data you're interested in (by including filter criteria, such as a date range, keyword or specific transaction number).
 The FTC API is a Web API, which means that requests are sent via URLs and responses are provided in the content at those URLs.
 You can find out more about APIs here: Introduction to APIs in Government